domkris/AuthDemo/README.md

     public DateTimeOffset?
 UpdatedAt { get; set; }
 }
 ```
-Refresh token is long lived random string token (on UI side, in DB it is stored as a Token class) used in authentication system to requets a new short lived access token when they expire.
+A Refresh token is long-lived random string token (on the UI side, in DB it is stored as a Token class) used in authentication system to requets a new short-lived access token when they expire.

-AuthDemo Refresh Token contains properties that desribe the User that RefreshToken is meant for **User**, Id of Access Token **JwtAccessTokenId** that was generated with that RefreshToken.
+AuthDemo Refresh Token contains properties that describe the User that RefreshToken is meant for **User**, Id of Access Token **JwtAccessTokenId** that was generated with that RefreshToken.

-In AuthDemo on each new Access Token we also create a new Refresh Token, old Refresh Token's property **ReplacedByRefreshToken** is set to new random string **RefreshToken** therefore we know that that Refresh Token has been used.
+In AuthDemo, for each new Access Token we also create a new Refresh Token, old Refresh Token's property **ReplacedByRefreshToken** is set to new random string **RefreshToken** therefore we know that that Refresh Token has been used.

-Properties **Revoked**, **ReasonRevoked** are used when User's role, email or password has been changed, we want user to login again.
-Property **Expires** defines a time and date when Refresh Token will expire.
+Properties **Revoked**, **ReasonRevoked** are used when User's role, email or password has been changed and we want the user to log in again.
+Property **Expires** defines a time and date when the Refresh Token will expire.

-Refresh Token is not sent to user as a whole Token class, we only send to the user property **RefreshToken** that looks like this:
+Refresh Token is not sent to the user as a whole Token class, we only send to the user property **RefreshToken** which looks like this:

 ```json
 {